 This blog, 4 lightroom tips to speed up your workflow, is a guest blog from Mark, the photographer behind Gold Hat Photography and founder of Shotkit- the online community you can find gear reviews, photography tutorials, business advice, free tools, inspiration, and much, much more!
 Check it out here!

 Whether you’re a professional, amateur, or just a smart phone photographer, it’s likely that you’ve come across an image editing software called Adobe Lightroom.

-Despite confusing naming conventions (Lightroom, Lightroom Classic, Lightroom CC, Photoshop Lightroom…wth?!), it’s still the number one photo editing software of the year.
+Despite confusing naming conventions (Lightroom, Lightroom Classic, Lightroom CC, Photoshop Lightroom…wth?!), it’s still the

 I’ve been a professional photographer for almost 10 years, and have used Lightroom to edit both my personal and client photos almost every day.